 The BHBIA's guidance is subject to change.
-We will do our best to keep members up to date but please monitor news from the ICO https://ico.org.uk/about-the-ico/news-and-events/news-and-blogs/2020/01/statement-on-data-protection-and-brexit-implementation-what-you-need-to-do/
+We will do our best to keep members up to date but please monitor news from the ICO.

-Updated by the BHBIA's Ethics & Compliance Committee February 2022
+Updated by the BHBIA's Ethics & Compliance Committee May 2025

 British Healthcare Business Intelligence Association St James House, Vicar Lane, Sheffield, S1 2EX t: 01727 896085 • admin@bhbia.org.uk • www.bhbia.org.uk A Private Limited Company Registered in England and Wales No: 9244455